AriMunkhtur/DSCI511-Moderation/README.md

 smoke_test.py           Run first.
 Proves schema + environment work. src/ prompt_builder_v2.py  Builds LLM prompts from policy + post.
-Pure, tested. prompts/ template_text.txt     Prompt template, text-only posts. template_vision.txt    Prompt template, posts with images.
+Pure, tested. collect_bluesky.py    Fetches data using the BlueSky API and stores it in DB. collect_lemmy.py      Fetches data using the Lemmy Open API and stores it in DB. db_writer.py          A wrapper to interact with the SQLite3 database under the hood. prompts/ template_text.txt     Prompt template, text-only posts. template_vision.txt    Prompt template, posts with images.